TarraWarra Museum of Art

-TarraWarra Museum of Art is an art museum in Tarrawarra, Victoria, 45 kilometres northeast of Melbourne.
-Founded by philanthropists and art collectors Eva and Marc Besen, it is the first museum of art in Australia supported by a significant private endowment.
+The TarraWarra Museum of Art is an art museum in Healesville, Victoria, 45 kilometres northeast of Melbourne.
+It was founded by philanthropists and art collectors, Eva and Marc Besen.
+Opened in 2003, TarraWarra is a not-for-profit art gallery that features inventive and stimulating exhibitions and programs about twentieth and twenty-first century art.
+The museum has built a reputation for presenting a unique program of exhibitions curated to inspire curiosity and support emerging and established artists to make new work.

+History

 TarraWarra Museum of Art Limited was registered in 2000.
-The museum was then formally launched by Prime Minister John Howard on 24 April 2002 in a temporary location in North Melbourne, awaiting completion of a purpose-built museum in the Yarra Valley.
-The Tarrawarra museum building, designed by Alan Powell from architecture firm Powell & Glenn, was opened in 2003.
-The museum engages with art, place and ideas.
+The museum was formally launched by Prime Minister John Howard on 24 April 2002 in a temporary location in North Melbourne, awaiting completion of a purpose-built museum in the Yarra Valley.
+The museum building, designed by Alan Powell from architecture firm Powell & Glenn, was opened in 2003.

+Founded by philanthropists and art collectors, Eva and Marc Besen, it was the first museum of art in Australia supported by a significant private endowment.
+The Besens not only gifted the purpose-built museum, but also donated nearly 600 works of Australian art from their private collection.

+The Eva and Marc Besen Centre, a visible storage building which houses over 300 artworks from the museum’s permanent collection, opened at the museum on 8 March 2025.
+The building was designed by Kerstin Thompson Architects.

 Collection

 Eva and Marc Besen began collecting art in the 1950s.
 When exhibited in the 1970s, their collection was considered "One of the country's finest collections of Modern Australian art."
 In addition to the initial gift from the Besen's collection, TarraWarra has continued to acquire works.
-Artworks from the Museum’s collection are periodically featured in scheduled exhibitions.
+Artworks from the museum’s collection are occasionally featured in scheduled exhibitions.

 The collection includes works by notable Australian artists, such as Arthur Boyd, John Brack, Russell Drysdale, Rosalie Gascoigne, Dale Hickey, Susan Norrie, John Olsen, Patricia Piccinini, Clifton Pugh, Jeffrey Smart, Brett Whiteley and Fred Williams.

 TarraWarra Biennial

+The TarraWarra Biennial was established in 2006 "to identify new developments in contemporary art practice".
+The exhibition has presented the works of over 200 artists over the course of nine exhibitions to date.
+Providing a significant platform for each of its guest curators to identify and respond to new trends in contemporary Australian art, each iteration has had a distinctive and independent curatorial lens.